It kinda depends on why you want to and what’s happening when you do.

 Here’s what I recommend you do: plan for failure.

-Make sure that through some form of redundancy, you can recover to a convenient spot.
+Make sure that through some form of redundancy,2 you can recover to a convenient spot.

-Perhaps it means that you don’t use a flash drive at all, but rather an online storage service like Dropbox, so every time you save the file it’s updated online.
+Perhaps it means that you don’t use a flash drive at all, but rather an online storage service like Dropbox, so every time you save the file on your computer, it’s updated online.
 That’s my preferred approach these days.

 Perhaps it means deciding beforehand that it would be OK to lose a weeks’ worth of work.